Classes, Pricing, Membership

 Do you have childcare?

 Due to COVID-19 Childcare Options are not available at this time.
 In the future we anticipate being able to provide childcare for anyone taking a class at The Yoga Centre, may use the childcare at The Tennis and Fitness Centre, located across the street from the studio.
 The cost is $3/hour.
-The childcare hours are M-F (8AM–3PM), M&W (5PM–8PM) and Sa (8AM–1PM).
+The childcare hours are M-Sa (8AM–12PM), and M&W (5PM–7PM).
 In the summer months, the hours are slightly different, please check the Tennis and Fitness Centre website for most up to date information.

 What is the relationship between The Tennis and Fitness Centre and The Yoga Centre?

 The Tennis and Fitness Centre (TFC) owns The Yoga Centre, which started its yoga program more than 25 years ago.
 As it gained popularity, the program grew out of the space available at TFC.
 Likewise, in 2011, TFC expanded its operations into space across the street by opening up The Yoga Centre.
 What’s wonderful about this arrangement is that The Yoga Centre is open to the community and TFC members enjoy unlimited weekly drop-in yoga classes with a Yoga + membership purchased at The Tennis and Fitness Centre.
 Another option for TFC members is the $10 drop-in fee.
 If you’ve never been to TFC, come on over and take a tour!
-Visit our website at www.tenandfit.com or contact our staff with questions at firstname.lastname@example.org.
+Visit our website at www.tenandfit.com or contact our staff with questions at email@example.com.

 Do I have to be a member to attend classes at The Yoga Centre?

 No – of course not!
 All of our classes at The Yoga Centre are open to the community.
 The only classes that are for members-only are held at The Tennis and Fitness Centre, across the street.

 What yoga classes are included in my Tennis and Fitness Centre membership?